2. Schedule Your Site Visit

 Step 2 of the grant application process, after you have determined that you are an eligible non-profit, is to schedule a site visit with our Executive Director or a member of our board, so we can come and see your work in action.

 Keep in mind that we make grants to organizations and/or projects that focus on:

-- hands-on, in-depth arts education programs that are taught by highly skilled teaching artists, demonstrate a well developed, sequential curriculum and work appropriately within their school or community setting and,
+- hands-on, in-depth arts education programs that are taught by highly skilled teaching artists, demonstrate a well developed, sequential curriculum and work appropriately within their community setting and,

 - providing broader access to the arts throughout the City of Philadelphia through high-quality arts experiences in neighborhood settings for communities without other access to these experiences.

 When making visits, we look for:

 - the artistic quality and intent of your work within the framework of your discipline(s) and/or tradition;

 - the educational quality of your work, including the curriculum, space, and skills of the teaching artists;

 - the context for the work we are seeing, including where it fits within your organizational mission as well as your place within the arts and cultural community and the broader Philadelphia community; and,

 - the connection to your community, as you define it; and the audience you are serving.